superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 document_joiner = DocumentJoiner()
 ```

-This approach allows for a more nuanced retrieval process, capturing both the semantic richness of embeddings and the direct match precision of keyword search, leading to improved relevance in retrieved documents.
+This hybrid approach captures both the semantic richness of embeddings and the direct match precision of keyword search, leading to improved relevance in retrieved documents.

+So far we've seen how careful preretrieval (document cleaning, chunking, embedding, indexing) and retrieval (hybrid search) can help improve RAG retrieval results.
+What about **after** we've done our retrieval?

 ## Post-retrieval

+### Reranking

-Reranking can be a critical step that reassesses the initial set of retrieved documents to refine the selection based on relevance and context.
-This process often employs more sophisticated or computationally intensive methods that were impractical for the initial retrieval due to the larger dataset.
-For this reason, you should always evaluate the performance of your system on **your data** with *and* without reranking to not add unnecessary latency and cost.
+Reranking lets us reassess the initial set of retrieved documents and refine the selection based on relevance and context.
+Reranking often employs more sophisticated or computationally intensive methods that would have been impractical in the initial retrieval because its dataset is larger (than our retrieved set).
+Reranking still takes time - you should always evaluate the performance of your system on **your data** with *and* without reranking to make sure the additional latency and cost of reranking are worth it.
+In our case, we rerank using a TransformersSimilarityRanker model.

 ```python
 from haystack.components.rankers import TransformersSimilarityRanker